gcovr/gcovr/doc/source/output/json.rst

 line_number: int
   The 1-based line number to which this entry relates.

-gcovr/noncode: boolean
-  True if there is no coverage data for this line, or if coverage was ignored by heuristics.
-  May be absent if false.

 gcovr/excluded: boolean
   True if coverage data for this line was explicitly excluded, in particular with :ref:`exclusion markers`.